-The NeoAir Xlite is the lightest comfortable sleeping pad available.
+The NeoAir Xlite is the lightest highly comfortable sleeping pad available.
 In the Regular size, the XLite weighs only 12 ounces.
 It also packs down smaller than a Nalgene bottle.
 This is our top-rated ultralight pad; it makes all others, in all construction types, look poor in comparison.
-Yes, other pads are lighter, but none is as comfortable.
+Yes, some other pads are lighter, but none are as comfortable.
 The Kylmit Inertia X Frame, for example, is three ounces lighter but only comfortable for back-sleepers around 5’10” in height.
-The NeoAir XLite is versatile, too.
-You can use it car camping, backpacking, mountaineering, and for any application where saving weight is a top priority.

 Like other pads in the Neo Air series, the XLite uses a series of internal baffles and reflective layers that trap air and bounce heat back to the user.
 Halting air circulation is the crux of making an air core sleeping pad warm.
 The more you move about on the pad, the more air moves about within the pad.
 Moving air is bad because it mixes the warm air you’ve worked so hard to heat up with the cold air closer to the snow below.
 This, in turn, reduces the pad’s ability to insulate.
 The XLite’s Triangular Core Matrix technology addresses this problem by dividing up the pad’s interior space into over one hundred different cells that combat airflow and keep you warmer.
 At the same time, the pad’s aluminized reflective barriers reduce convective heat loss by casting heat back to you.

-All NeoAir pads lift you 2.5” off the ground, which prevents your hips from jamming into the ground and makes the pad comfortable for sitting and kneeling.
-This is particularly good if you’re tent bound for several days waiting for weather to clear.
 Although our testers found flat surfaces to be the most comfortable for laying your head on directly, the NeoAir has the best non-flat surface of all the pads we’ve tested.
 Its ridges are small and curve gently, unlike other pads with deep baffles (such as Nemo, Exped, and Big Agnes pads).
 The NeoAir’s internal baffles also help make the pad more stable.
 You feel more like you’re sleeping on a bed than on an inflatable pool toy.
 Two years of testing the XLite side-by-side with other top-tier inflatable pads shows that the NeoAir surface is the most comfortable.
 Trip after trip various testers report that the NeoAir was their top choice.